Welcome to Athens!

 Bodrum may be just as much of a hyperresort as Kusadasi and Marmaris, but with its sugar-cube houses, draped in bougainvillea, and the palm-lined streets it has been more successful at clinging to its original charm.
-Despite the influx of charter deals and lager louts in high summer, a short walk along the waterfront will show Bodrum is gaining a reputation as the Monte Carlo of the Aegean, with a smart new marina, sophisticated restaurants and millions of dollars worth of sailing craft laying over for a night or two.
+Despite the influx of charter deals and lager louts in high summer, a short walk along the waterfront will show Bodrum is gaining a reputation as the Monte Carlo of the Aegean, with a smart new marina, sophisticated restaurants, and millions of dollars worth of sailing craft laying over for a night or two.
 Bodrum’s outstanding Museum of Underwater Archaeology is also well worth a stop in itself.

-But it’s certainly not a place for those whose idea of a dream holiday revolves around peace and quiet.
-For years the outdoor Halikarnas disco revelled in its fame as the loudest disco in the Med and these days it has competitors too.
+But it’s certainly not a place for those whose idea of a dream holiday revolves around quiet.
+For years the outdoor Halikarnas disco reveled in its fame as the loudest disco in the Med and these days it has competitors too.
 Come in spring or autumn, however, and Bodrum reverts to a pleasant, relatively low-key resort.
 Not surprisingly, tourism is the local economy’s lifeblood, although there’s a plentiful tangerine crop in winter.

 Enjoy a day at leisure in Bodrum.
-Maybe you would prefer to visit Bodrum castle, museum of underwater archaeology and antique theater of Halicarnassus or spend the day relaxing on the beach on your own.
+Maybe you would prefer to visit Bodrum castle, the museum of underwater archaeology and the antique theater of Halicarnassus or spend the day relaxing on the beach on your own.

 Alternatively, you can choose an optional day trip to the Greek Island of Kos or relax on a day cruise around the crystal waters of Bodrum.
 The choice is yours.
 Overnight Bodrum.
 (B)